Skip to main content

 Summary

-As soon as you send the set_task message, Palabra will take your published original audio track, translate it into the target language specified in the settings, and publish the translated track to the same room.
-The LiveKit SDK will auto-subscribe you to this translated audio stream, making it available for real-time playback through the speakers.
+As soon as you send the set_task message, Palabra takes your published audio track, translates it into the target languages from your settings, and publishes a translated track to the same room.
+The LiveKit SDK auto-subscribes you to this track, so you can play it back through the speakers in real time.

 Good to know

-• Read more about pausing and stopping the translation on Translation management section.
+• Pausing and stopping the translation are covered in the Translation management API.

-• Unused sessions remain active for at least 1 minute.
-To avoid reaching the limit of simultaneously active sessions, it's best practice to delete unused sessions when you stop translation or when the page is unmounted.
-Learn more about Sessions Lifcycle.
+• Unused sessions stay active for at least 1 minute.
+To avoid hitting the limit on simultaneously active sessions, delete sessions you no longer need — for example, when translation stops or the page unmounts.
+See Session Management.

-• Due to browser security restrictions, audio cannot be played until the user has interacted with the page.
-Therefore, do not start the entire pipeline automatically when the page loads.
-Instead, wait for the user to perform an action (like pressing a 'Start' button) before activating audio playback and related processes.
+• Due to browser security restrictions, audio cannot play until the user has interacted with the page.
+Don't start the pipeline automatically on page load — wait for a user action (such as pressing a "Start" button) before activating audio playback.

 Need help?

-Need Help?
-If you have any questions or need assistance, please don't hesitate to contact us at [email protected].
+If you have any questions or need assistance, contact us at [email protected].